smrutikant/object-storage-management/README.md

 2. Verify write permissions on the temp directory
 3. Ensure the bucket exists and has proper permissions
 4. Check server logs for detailed error messages

+### ACL Permission Issues

+If you're having problems with ACL permissions:

+1. Verify that your S3 implementation supports the ACL you're trying to set
+2. Check that your S3 credentials have permission to modify ACLs
+3. Ensure the bucket policy doesn't override object ACLs
+4. If an object shows the wrong ACL even after updating, try refreshing the page
+5. Some S3-compatible storage systems might have limited ACL support
+6. Check server logs for specific error messages related to ACL operations

 ### Folder Upload Issues